 The weeks leading up to Survivor Series don’t make much sense.
 Rivalries are put on hold as the stars of Raw and Smackdown prepare to clash at the annual November show.

 Other than ‘bragging rights’, there’s currently no reward for the brand that’s victorious come the end of the Survivor Series.
-Here are five possible rewards that could be on the line on November 22.
+Here are five possible rewards that could be on the line at WWE’s Fall Classic.

 The prize of a brand exclusive pay-per-view would explain why wrestlers would be willing to put their grievances on hold.
 If rivals could coexist to win the special show, they’d earn a platform for their potential match.